dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 148. Focus on improving existing systems, rather than getting excited about trendy technologies.
 Small incremental baby steps that offer business value is a more likely outcome.
 149. Golden Copy: The Blockchain is Just a Database
 150. The blockchain story is bull#%*@: blockchain is indeed a clever solution to the Byzantine Generals Problem (a fault tolerance problem in distributed systems), its practical applications are rather limited.
 The story that blockchain technology will re-shape significant components of the Internet is bull#%*@.
+151. Authority is Good: Authorities make sense in important transactions because there will be conflicts between transacting parties.
+Resolving conflicts requires the enforcement of judgments, and enforcement requires administrative powers including the ability to reverse transactions.